 Do anticipate tough questions

-This is one of the most helpful executive presentation tips we can give you.
 Make educated guesses about the questions you might get from the board, and then prepare your answers.
 Generally speaking, most boards will be concerned with issues related to profitability, stability and growth.
 They might ask: How can we reach our goal faster?
 What do you need from me to make that happen?
 How will our competitors react?
 What assumptions have you made in this process?
 Remember: If you’re asked a question that you can’t answer, don’t panic or try to make something up.
 Instead, admit that you don’t know the answer and promise to follow up.

 Don’t stir up debate

 Microsoft founder Bill Gates once said, “You have a meeting to make a decision, not to decide on the question.”
-Begin your executive presentation by sharing your solution to a problem, and then spend your time making the case for that solution.
+Begin your presentation by sharing your solution to a problem, and then spend your time making the case for that solution.
 Focus on persuading your audience rather than stirring up debate.

 Do edit yourself